Lofty Questions To Build Self-Confidence And Self-Esteem: A Little-Known Technique

 How to build self-confidence and self-esteem Emily Watson Books

-Using lofty questions to build self-confidence and self-esteem is a little-known technique that can help you achieve greater success in life by also changing your mindset.
+Using lofty questions to build self-confidence and self-esteem is a little-known technique that can also help you achieve greater success in life by changing your mindset.
 When left unchecked, a lack of self-confidence and low self-esteem can lead you to underperform when trying to achieve goals.

 While there are many ways to improve your self-esteem and self-confidence, this post will share with you a little-known technique—lofty questions—that I also use myself, made known by Mindvalley, a well-known personal growth educational institution.
 But let me first explain why it is important to build self-confidence and self-esteem.

-Self-confidence is essential because it allows you to feel good about yourself and your abilities.
+Self-confidence is essential because it allows you to feel positive about yourself and your abilities.
 When you have self-confidence, you are more likely to take risks and try new things, which can lead to success.
 Self-confidence is also related to self-esteem, which is how you feel about yourself.
 You are more likely to be confident in your abilities if you have high self-esteem.

 What’s the difference between self-esteem and self-confidence?
 Self-confidence is a feeling of self-worth usually associated with an overall sense of feeling good about yourself, your abilities, and your achievements.
 Self-esteem is linked to self-confidence and measures how much you like and value yourself.
 For example, low self-esteem makes you think and feel bad about yourself.